netrisai/docs/tutorials/upgrading-netris.rst

   curl -sfL https://get.netris.ai | sh -s -- --ctl-version 3.0.9-014

-Afterwards, verify that the version of the "*Netris Dashboard Version*" reflects the downgraded version by navigating to *Setting → General* in the Netris Controller.
+Afterwards, verify that the version of the "*Netris Version*" reflects the downgraded version by navigating to *Setting → General* in the Netris Controller.

 .. _downgrade 4: